alphagov/govuk-developer-docs/source/manual/replicate-app-data-locally.html.md

     dev$ ./replicate-data-local.sh -d path/to/dir -s

 > You can skip the -d flag if you do this on the say day as the download

-**MFA Code**: This is your 6 digit 2FA number so you will need to type it in and start the script before the timer runs out, also be aware that this creates a time limited token (1 hour) so if the restore takes longer than that you may find AWS access drops out.

 > Databases will take a long time to download.
 They'll also take up a lot of
 > disk space (up to ~30GB uncompressed).
 The process will also take up a bunch